 The Mimulus cardinalis is blooming in the bathtub planting, but somewhat raggedly.
 We moved the bathtub when we built the garden shed.
-The last spot was shadier and the tub was set deeper in the ground.
-I didn’t feel like digging another big whole, so instead I’m covering the edges of the tub with scrap pieces of flagstone.
-I’ll probably tidy it up at some point, but for now I’m fine with just leaning it against the tub and letting the plants cover most of it.
+The tub was set deep in the ground in the last spot, but I didn’t feel like digging another large hole, so instead I’m covering the edges of the tub with scrap pieces of flagstone.
+I’ll probably tidy it up at some point, but for now I’m fine with just leaning the stone against the tub and letting the plants cover most of it.
 I recently added a pipe to carry the stormwater from the new garden shed down into the tub planting.
 Though if we have more winters like this past one, that won’t amount to much stormwater.

 Colocasia ‘Black Magic’ used to be have a stronger presence in the tub, but the Mimulus has taken over in the new location.
 There is still some stream orchid beneath the Mimulus, but I need to pull that out and plant it somewhere else, which is a shame because they coexisted nicely for several years.
 The Mimulus is reseeding in all of the pots around the tub, not hard to control, but I don’t have a use for such a water-loving plant.

 Clarkia amoena is the last of the native annuals from the seed mix I scattered last fall.
 We had masses of Clarkia unguiculata.
 I had never grown it before and realized as soon as it bloomed that I don’t really like it.
 I like C. amoena a little better, but they’re both too pink for me; Clarkia bottae is my favorite of the Clarkias.